Do You Think Like

 Dr. Kitts for

-As part of a new initiative
+Projects - As part of a new initiative

 with collaborating universities in the KEEN network, SCU students

-with students at St. Louis University, Milwaukee School of
+Collaborating institutions include St. Louis University, Milwaukee School of

-Engineering, Worcester Polytechnic Institute, Baylor University, and
+University, Worcester Polytechnic Institute, Baylor University,

 other universities across the country.